esotuvaka/Lorem-Partners/README.md

-# Static Luxury Real Estate Team website
+# CONCEPT Static Luxury Real Estate Team website

-## ABOUT:
+## LIVE on Github pages @ esotuvaka.github.io/Lorem-Partners

+### Built with HTML5, TailwindCSS, Data-AOS JavaScript Scroll-based animation library

 My first fully fleshed out website, this enhanced my interest in coding and introduced me to a lot of best practices, SEO, and improving performance by using Chrome DevTools and Lighthouse.
-Built using TailwindCSS, HTML5, and data-aos animations.
+Looking back on it now some parts of it are clunky and images are at too high of a resolution, causing stuttering, but for a first site built from scratch I'm quite proud of it, especially the aesthetics and animations in the contact page.

 ## CHALLENGES + SOLUTIONS: